> Under local anesthesia

 Post-operative pain is usually immediately significantly decreased.
 Hence, little and small dosage pain medication is recommended during the first week after surgery.

 Endoscopic surgery consists of advanced technologies, like HD video, laser and radiofrequency ablation, etc. among other sophisticated technology to provide a safe, fast and effective, pain-relieving surgery to the patient.

-Neck pain (cervicalgia) and pain in the shoulders, arms and fingers of the hands (brachialgia) can be effectively treated with endoscopic surgery.
-It is also indicated for patients in which for a long time, little or nothing could be done from a surgical point of view and were treated conservatively with little success.
+Neck pain (cervicalgia), pain in the back-head (occipito-cervicalgia) and radiating pain to the shoulders, arms and fingers of the hands (brachialgia) can be effectively treated with endoscopic cervical spine surgery.
+Endoscopic surgery is also indicated for patients with chronic neck and back-head pain but no radiated arm pain nor neurogenic deficit (muscle weakness, tingling, etc.) for which traditional surgery is not an option and have been treated conservatively with little success.

 Endoscopic spine surgery allows to effectively resolve neck pain problems caused by, e.g. a herniated cervical disc, with or without an impinged nerve, foraminal stenosis, myelopathy caused by a central canal stenosis and a disk protrusion causing intense neck pain, resotring a high quality of life to the patient.

 This video shows an endoscopic cervical discectomy surgery.
 The disc discectomy is performed under direct endoscopic visualization which allows reducing the pressure on the annular wall of the disk and the annular defect (hole in the outer wall of the disk) is repaired with a radiofrecuency probe.
 All of this allows reducing the patient’s neck pain and the pain on the back side of his head.

 Dr. Rudolf Morgenstern and Dr. Christian Morgenstern performing a cervical endoscopy